Flipkart/HostDB/README.md

 Setting up CLI tool
 -------------------

+Update: The install-client-debian.sh scripts does almost everything for you without creating debian packages.

 1. Go to src/client
 2. Make config changes as necessary.
 You might need to modify these: